fleetdm/fleet/docs/Deploying/Configuration.md

 ##### cve_feed_prefix_url

 Similarly to the CPE dictionary, we allow users to define where to get the CVE feeds from.
-In this case, the url should be a host that serves the files in the path /feeds/json/cve/1.1/.
+In this case, the URL should be a host that serves the files in the path /feeds/json/cve/1.1/.
 Fleet expects to find there all the JSON Feeds that can be found in https://nvd.nist.gov/vuln/data-feeds.
 When not defined, Fleet downloads from the nvd.nist.gov host.